Bayes-Optimal Fair Classification with Multiple Sensitive Features: General Approximate Fairness Measures

 \subsection{Mean Ratio}

-Approximate fairness can also be assessed using the \textit{disparate impact} (DI) factor \citep{feldman2015certifying,menon2018}, which is defined as the ratio of relevant probabilities.
-We refer to this as the \textit{mean ratio} (MR) measure, as presented below. \begin{definition}[Mean Ratio] For all $m=1,\dots, M$, the mean ratio measure for group $m$ is defined as:
+Approximate fairness can also be assessed using the \textit{disparate impact} factor \citep{feldman2015certifying,menon2018}, which is defined as the ratio of relevant probabilities.
+We refer to this as the \textit{mean ratio} (MR) measure, shown below. \begin{definition}[Mean Ratio] For $\forall m\in [M]$, the mean ratio measure for group $m$ is defined as:

 where $\hat{Y}_{f}$, $\mathcal{G}(\cdot)$, $Z$, and $z$ are as defined in Definition~\ref{df:mean_diff}. \end{definition} Similarly, we consider the symmetrized version of the MR measure \citep{menon2018}: